[Mid to late 1990’s]

 In these two bouts, Marilyn’s Red Cell Production completely ceased for 7 to 10 days.
 Dropping her Red Blood Counts to alarmingly low levels (Severely Anemic) in a very short time span.
 Resulting in paramedics at the house, ambulance transport to hospital emergency room, lengthy ICU hospital stays, blood transfusions, endless testing, and lengthy follow-up.

 Marilyn agreed to take the series of IV Infusions of Rituxan.
 Though some commonly refer to Rituxan as Chemotherapy, it is actually a type of Antibody Therapy.
+More specifically, Monoclonal Antibodies.
+An infused therapy of multiple doses spread over weeks.
 It does not come without risks.
 The “black box” warning the drug company has to publish, is a scary thing to read, when making the decision to put that in your body.

 We do note here that through the years some CAD contacts have reported that Rituxan does benefit them.
 Like many things concerning CAD, nothing seems consistent from patient to patient.
 There are always two sides to any story.
 A decision to use any from of treatment ultimately falls to the patient, or legal care giver.

 We theorized this Rituxan therapy may have unfortunately caused Marilyn’s second bout with the same virus she had five years previous.
-When we say “we”, it was not “us” of course.
+When we say “we”, it was not “just the two of us” of course.
 A patient doesn’t have the power to suggest, or prescribe medical treatment.
-We base this what we were told at the time.
+We base this what we were told at the time by medical professionals.

 In her case a virus that an individual is only supposed to be affected by once.
 One that your body is suppose to create antibodies for and protect you the remainder of your life.
 Rituxan may have stripped away the antibodies that should have been created during the first bout of Parvo B19.
 This is a separate subject in itself.
 See: Parvo B19 Virus – Marilyn’s case (Also called the “Fifth Disease” or “Slap Cheek Rash”)

-Fast forward some years.
+Fast forward some years [2010-2021].
 Marilyn has become so “Cold Reactive” she has to avoid things like, drinking cold or iced drinks.
 Or eating cold or iced foods.
 Not swimming in a pool, or having any type of skin exposure to even moderately cool temperatures.
+Labs couldn’t get an accurate CBC/RBC even using strict warming techniques.
+She had to go to a specific facility that would do a Saline/Plasma Replacement Technique, that most CADs have never even heard of.

 Our house temperature has been upped over the years from the low seventies (Fahrenheit), to now 79°F year round.
 We feel fortunate we live in a warm climate (Las Vegas, Nevada USA).